-Everhart has at least six other horses now, and is asking for people to donate more horses and more money.
+Everhart is constantly asking for people to donate more horses and more money.
 Aside from Cassie, there are no descriptions of any horses available for adoption.
 Nor is there even an adoption application available.
-In fact, according to the IRS's database of tax-exempt organizations, Everhart doesn't even have 501c3 status, meaning it's not a legitimate charity.
+In fact, according to the IRS's database of tax-exempt organizations, Everhart's "rescue" doesn't even have 501c3 status, meaning it's not a legitimate charity.

 I'm going to throw a few more pictures down there at the bottom, but I think you've already gotten the point.
 Spread the word: Do NOT trust, or donate to, Amanda "Jo Jo" Everhart's "horse rescue!"

 |Barbed wire on the property.
 One of several pictures/places on the property.|